Marcus-L/xamarin-august-ble/README.md

 Uses Bluetooth LE (via the [Plugin.BLE](https://github.com/xabre/xamarin-bluetooth-le) plugin) to communicate with and manipulate an August Smart Lock.
 This is a rough port of the [node augustcl library](https://github.com/ethitter/augustctl) from [@ethitter](https://github.com/ethitter).

-_This Plugin tested for Android Only!_ It might work on iOS, I haven't tried it but if you have an iOS device and it works, let me know.
+_This Plugin was tested on Android Only!_ It might work on iOS, I haven't tried it but if you have an iOS device and it works, let me know.

 ## Installation